adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 If you think about it, it's already hard to make your code work when you know what other threads are doing.
-It's much harder, and sometimes even impossible, to make your code work when you don't know what other threads are doing (remember that test methods can be added, deleted, or modified after your test was written).
+It's much harder, and sometimes even impossible, to make your code work when you don't know what other threads are doing (remember that out methods can be added, deleted, or modified after your out was written).
 If you want to run the tests in parallel, you'd better run them in different processes.

 ## Why aren't Google Test assertions implemented using exceptions? ##